Memorable Manitobans: Frederick Wilbur Jackson (1888-1958)

 He was recognized for his contribution to public health by a number of bodies.
 In 1956, he was the first Canadian to receive the Sedgwick Memorial Medal at a ceremony in Atlantic City, New Jersey for “outstanding service in the field of public health.”
 He was also a recipient of the King George V Silver Jubilee Medal and the King George VI Coronation Medal for meritorious civil service.
 The Professional Institute of the Civil Service of Canada awarded him a gold medal in 1950 for “the most outstanding contribution to national or world well-being.”
 In 1940, he was one of four Canadian physicians chosen to receive an honorary life membership in the Association of Military Surgeons of the United States.
 He was also an honorary life member of the Conference of State and Provincial Health Officers.

-He was married twice, first on 10 September 1913 to Sarah Irene Tuckwell (?-?), daughter of A. J. Tuckwell, at Winnipeg.
-They had three children before their divorce: Wilbur S. Jackson, Clayton A. Jackson, and Jocelyn Mary Jackson (wife of John Arthur Cowan).
+He was married twice, first on 10 September 1913 to Sarah Irene Tuckwell (1892-?), daughter of Alfred John Tuckwell, at Winnipeg.
+They had three children before their divorce: Wilbur S. Jackson (?-?), Clayton Alfred Jackson (1919-1990), and Jocelyn Mary Jackson (1921-?, wife of John Arthur Cowan).
 On 13 April 1933, he married Pearl Jean Cranston (?-?) at Ninette.
-A member of the AF & AM and the IOOF, he enjoyed playing golf and curling.
+A member of the AF & AM and IOOF, he enjoyed playing golf and curling.

 Birth and marriage registrations, Manitoba Vital Statistics.